ETCBC/phono/README.md

 [![etcbc](programs/images/etcbc.png)](http://www.etcbc.nl)

 # Phonetic transcription
-Algorithm to determine parallel passages in the Hebrew Bible.
+Algorithm to provide phonetic transcriptions of all words in the Hebrew Bible.

 # Results